 To be holy is to be in communion with God.
 It is a communion of the real self with the real God.
 Since God is love, it is obvious that holiness is intimately related to love.

-Vatican II LG 39

-'The holiness of the Church is constantly shown forth in the fruits of grace which the Spirit produces in the faithful.
+The Second Vatican Council in the Dogmatic Constitution on the Church [Lumen Gentium, 1964] reminds us that we are all called to a life of holiness: 'The holiness of the Church is constantly shown forth in the fruits of grace which the Spirit produces in the faithful.
 And so it must be.

-It is expressed in many ways by those who, each in his or her own state of life, tend to the perfection of love.'
+It is expressed in many ways by those who, each in his or her own state of life, tend to the perfection of love' (LG n.43).